Leader Standard Work — a Fundamental Shift in Management Philosophy

 Based on the above, each level of leadership is responsible for the tier of leadership directly below them, but there is a certain degree of coaching-style leadership across all levels.
 Is this what makes LSW an integrated effort?

 In practice then, LSW should be implemented as a collaborative effort between the work owner and their immediate superior.
 Together, they should reach a satisfactory agreement on the tasks that the work owner should perform daily, weekly and monthly — as well as a time frame for each task.
 This provides a minimum standard that must be achieved.

 Leaders cannot verify standards unless these standards have been established where the work is actually done.
 Building from the bottom up ensures the process is following the standards aligned to support the business’ priorities.

 There seems to be an inextricable link between LSW and visual management.
 Would you agree?

-Standardized work should indeed be highly visible to all via visual tools such as charts, boards, document trails, process maps or scorecards.
+Standardized work should indeed be highly visible to all via visual tools such as charts, physical or digital boards, document trails, process maps or scorecards.
 These visual tools should be displayed in or close to where the work is done, or in a general meeting area.
 Visual tools also help all levels to remain focused on their goals because high visibility keeps it at the top of everybody’s minds.

 What is the value of LSW (and standard work in general) in a modern factory?